Will-ALVIDI/cppStartingKit/README.md

 * Now you need to [add MinGW to your system path]((https://github.com/kodLite/cppStartingKit#add-folders-to-your-system-path)).

 ### Add folders to your system path
+Add folders to your system path allow programs to invoke specific commands.

+In the case of MinGW -64 the command `g++` invoked by the **C++ Starting Kit** build system, which is in reality `g++.exe`, must be indicate to your system to allow Sublime Text to call it when it compile your programs.

+* Go to your `Start Menu`.
+* Right click on `Computer` then select `Properties`.
+* On the left side choose `Advanced system settings`.
+* Go to the `Advanced` tab then click on `Envrironment Variables`.
+* In `System variable` scroll down until you find `path`.
+* Then click edit.

+This will give you a list of folders userful for your system to work.
+Be really vigilant with the content inside this field.
+I recommend you to copy paste it first(`Ctrl + A`, `Ctrl + C` to copy the entire line then `Ctrl + V` in a new document) in a safe document to be able to access it or relaunch it from his default state if necessary.

+If you followed this guide from the beginning you have to add at the a semi colon `;` followed by `C:/MinGW/x64/mingw64/bin`.

+* Then log off or restart your computer to apply the changes.

 ### Understand the build system